jonnyboyC/kos-language-server/README.md

 ## Settings
 These settings are currently included with the tool
 - `kos-vscode.kerbalSpaceProgramPath` Path to kerbal space program
+- `kos-vscode.completionCase` Indicate the perferred completion case for built in symbols
 - `kos-vscode.telnetHost` Host name of the telnet server
 - `kos-vscode.telnetPort` Host port of the telnet server
 - `kos-vscode.lspPort` Port to send lsp message to for the [LSP Inspector](https://marketplace.visualstudio.com/items?itemName=octref.lsp-inspector-webview)
 - `kos-vscode.trace.server`
   - `verbosity` Detail level of the logs
   - `format` Log format
+  - `level` Message level

 ## Influence
 This project is heavily inspired by the [crafting interpreters](http://craftinginterpreters.com/) series.
 Definitely check it out if your interested in creating your own language, or language tooling.